 My regular day-job is focused on strategizing, problem-solving and decision-making for my organisation.
 The agenda is filled with a variety of topics switching in high frequency; changing communication partners demand continued adaptation.
 There is little room for deep thinking.

 What a contrast photography presents to me!
-This activity forces me to slow down, to pick an object of interest, to engage with and experience it for as much time as I need and want.
+This activity forces me to slow down, to pick an object of interest, to engage and to experience it for as much time as I need and want.
 I become an observer, discovering the personality of the subject in focus.
-New layers become visible with the change of position, light and each return to the place.
+New layers and perspectives become visible with the change of position or light, and with each return to the place.

 Landscape photography is a natural fit for me.
-Outdoor places and their details become like friends that I start to know better and better the more I return to them.
-Their age and continuous change make me humble, and I deem it a privilege to witness and capture this beauty.
+Outdoor places and their details become like friends that I start to know better the more I return to them.
+Their age and the continuous change make me humble, and I deem it a privilege to witness and capture this beauty.

 I am especially attracted to seasides and waterfronts due to the simplicity of lines and compositions they offer.
-At the same time there is structure in water, sky and clouds that make the scene a unique one.
+At the same time, the texture of sand and water as well as the structure of sky and clouds make the scene a unique one.

 One of my key memories is the sound of large blocks of ice breaking off the edge of a glacier and crashing into the Alaskan sea.
 I am on my journey to capture moments like this one and hope to get closer with every photograph I make.